Why Do Liver Shots Hurt So Bad? | Easily Explained

 Liver punches are legal in the UFC as well as liver kicks.

-Recently UFC fighter Giga Chikadze landed a brutal liver kick against the ultra durable Cub Swanson.
+Recently UFC fighter Giga Chikadze landed a brutal liver kick against the ultra-durable Cub Swanson.

 Despite Swanson being one of the toughest fighters on the roster, he crumbled immediately and was unable to recover.

-Upkick to the Liver
+Upkick to the Liver Occurs in a UFC Fight

-Most recently, Irene Aldana would be on her back throwing kicks and her opponent, Macy Chiasson would immediately collapse without seemingly having been hit with any meaningful shot.
+Most recently, Irene Aldana would be on her back throwing kicks, and her opponent, Macy Chiasson would immediately collapse without seemingly having been hit with any meaningful shot.

 In real-time, it wouldn't be clear as to what just happened.